Many tax professionals have felt less in control and more disconnected in recent years – and for good reason.

 To be sure, there are other reasons for feeling out of control.
 More organizations of all sizes are becoming global companies, and increasingly distributed organizations.
 Plus, the competition for tax talent continues to intensify, which means that most tax functions are doing more with less.

 For tax professionals, the key question becomes how to assume and centralize control of distributed operations, and of tax data, regardless of which financial system it resides in.
 Addressing this question is something we’ve been discussing throughout our company for some time now.
-This short video clip provides an overview of our thinking, our vision and our continuing discussions on the most effective way to equip tax professionals with greater control through greater connectivity.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.